 I flew into Kansai Airport which serves Osaka, Kyoto and Kobe City and flew out of Tokyo Airport.
 This really saved me money (and time), not only on the actual flights as it was cheaper for me to fly from Taiwan to Osaka than Taiwan to Tokyo but also because it meant I didn’t have to go back on myself.

 Remember what I said in point one about using the JR Pass smartly.
 At the end of my trip in Tokyo my JR Pass was no longer valid so I had to pay for a train from Tokyo Station to the Airport but had I booked a flight out of Osaka I would have had to made sure my JR Pass was valid until much closer to the end of my trip and probably would have had to buy a 21 Day Pass instead of 14 Day Pass.

-I used Kiwi to search for my flights to and from Japan, I really like Kiwi as you can compare lots of dates and routes to find the best deal!
+I used Skyscanner to search for my flights to and from Japan and compared lots of dates and routes to find the best deal!

 Take a Free Walking Tour.

 It’s always nice having a guide to show us around and explain what we’re seeing isn’t it but usually this costs money which is where free walking tours come in.

 For some reason the idea of taking a free walking tour did not occur to me until the last day of my trip in Japan, however, Japan does offer lots of free walking tours especially in the Cities of Tokyo and Osaka so be sure to look into these when you arrive.